balena-io/docs/pages/learn/develop/runtime.md

       io.balena.features.dbus: '1'
 ```

+{% hint style="warning" %}
-**Note:** Please be aware that setting `DBUS_SYSTEM_BUS_ADDRESS` as a service or environment variable and enabling systemd at the same time might introduce unexpected side effects.
+Please be aware that setting `DBUS_SYSTEM_BUS_ADDRESS` as a service or environment variable and enabling systemd at the same time might introduce unexpected side effects.
 Systemd might start to interact with the host system instead of the container.
 These interactions can potentially cause balenaOS devices to disconnect from balenaCloud or even fall offline.
 Hence, users are advised to prefer prepending the command with the variable definition.
+{% endhint %}

+{% hint style="warning" %}
-**Note:** To use the `dbus-send` command in the example you will need to install the `dbus` package in your Dockerfile if you are using the Debian image, or check under what name does your chosen operating system supply the `dbus-send` executable.
+To use the `dbus-send` command in the example you will need to install the `dbus` package in your Dockerfile if you are using the Debian image, or check under what name does your chosen operating system supply the `dbus-send` executable.
+{% endhint %}

 #### Change the Device hostname

-Changing the device hostname via a dbus-send method invocation of `org.freedesktop.hostname1.SetHostname` is no longer possible, due to the fact that this would attempt to write to `/etc/hostname`, which on the \[host OS]\[host-os] is stored in the read-only root partition.
+Changing the device hostname via a dbus-send method invocation of `org.freedesktop.hostname1.SetHostname` is no longer possible, due to the fact that this would attempt to write to `/etc/hostname`, which on the [host OS](../../reference/OS/overview.md) is stored in the read-only root partition.
 To change the device hostname, use the [balena supervisor API](../../../reference/supervisor/supervisor-api/#patch-v1devicehost-config)

 #### Rebooting the Device